GeenPeil/techblog/content/post/2017/01/hello-friend.md

 author = "Geert-Johan Riemer"
 +++

-On this GeenPeil sub-site you'll find the latest information about progress on the member consultation software and associated projects.
+On this GeenPeil sub-site you'll find the latest information about the member consultation software and associated projects.

 This blog is meant for everyone interested in the technical side of GeenPeil.
 Posts will contain information about a variety of subject including: